pnagrodzki/excersise/demo.md

 First line.
 Nothing to argue about here.

 Second line.
-This is an excercise in editing using GitHub, pulling and RESOLVING CONFLICTS.
+This is an excercise in editing using GitHub.

 Third line.